Understanding SERP Analysis: Steps, Tools and Insights

 How fresh is the content?

-Open the Google SERP for your keyword and pay attention to what else is showing.
-Featured snippets, PAA boxes, videos, and maps can all push organic results further down, or provide extra visibility if you optimise correctly.
+Open the Google results page for your keyword and pay attention to what else is showing.
+Featured snippets, rich snippets, PAA boxes, videos and maps can push organic results further down, or provide extra visibility if you optimise correctly.

 If you see a featured snippet, click through the page holding it.
 How have they formatted the answer?
 Can you improve it with clearer structure, schema markup, or more comprehensive information?